How we help members

 Effective management of environmental and social issues is fundamental to the continued growth of Australia’s food and grocery manufacturing industry.
 Key sustainability issues include;

-- Waste – resource efficiency, minimising food waste and sustainable packaging design,
+- Waste – resource efficiency, minimising food waste and sustainable packaging design and labelling

 Community and government interest in responsible sourcing, food waste and recycling has increased exponentially.
 The Australian food, beverage and grocery manufacturing community has sustainable practices high on the agenda to meet these growing community expectations.
 There are many issues that need to be addressed – and opportunities to embrace.